abigailagun07/Machine-Learning-to-Predict-Contraceptice-Choices/README.md

 # Machine-Learning-to-Predict-Contraceptive-Choices
-This project investigates contraceptive method choices among Indonesian women, utilizing a subset of data from the National Indonesia Contraceptive Prevalence Survey.
+This project investigates contraceptive method choices among Indonesian women, utilising a subset of data from the National Indonesia Contraceptive Prevalence Survey.
 The analysis focuses on understanding how demographic and socio-economic factors influence contraceptive method selection, aiming to support policymakers in enhancing family planning programs.

 ## Data Description
 The dataset includes attributes like age, education, number of children, and employment status, among others, with the target variable being the choice of contraceptive method: No use, Long term, or Short term.